-Middle Fork of the Flathead River (Recreation Section)
+Middle Fork of the Flathead River Fly Fishing (Recreation Section)

-The North Fork provides prime habitat for the fish and invites you to drop your line in a variety of water conditions, be it drifting a fly across a deep slow moving pool or laying your line out along the tail of a fast moving riffle.
+The North Fork provides prime habitat for the fish and invites you to drop your line in a variety of water conditions, be it drifting a fly across a deep slow-moving pool or laying your line out along the tail of a fast moving riffle.
 The North Fork has good fishing with the unique Westslope cutthroat trout (a native fish of the Flathead River System) being the primary fish.
-The Flathead is one of the few fisheries for this type of fish.
-There are also some rainbow trout, lake trout and whitefish in the rivers.
+The Flathead River is one of the few fisheries for this type of fish.
+There are also some rainbow trout, lake trout, and whitefish in the rivers.

-Upper Middle Fork of the Flathead River (Great Bear Wilderness Section)
+Upper Middle Fork of the Flathead River Fly Fishing (Great Bear Wilderness Section)

 In 1978, the Great Bear Wilderness Area was established as a corridor linking the Bob Marshall Wilderness and Glacier National Park.
 Combined, these wilderness areas total approximately 3 million acres, the largest tract of wilderness lands in the lower contiguous United States.
 Flowing for nearly 50 miles through the heart of this rugged and beautiful landscape, the Upper Middle Fork of the Flathead River carves its way through the glacial valleys and lush forests of Northwest Montana.
 Known as Montana’s mightiest river, this upper section of the river is one of the most protected rivers in the United States.
 Years of hard-fought conservation efforts have kept this the most pristine river in the United States.
 While being renowned for its exciting whitewater, the Middle Fork also boasts of excellent fishing, spectacular beauty, and abundant wildlife.
 Glacier Raft Company is proud to be the only Montana outfitter permitted to operate float trips on this portion of the Upper Middle Fork.
 This is truly some of the best fly fishing Montana, and the country has to offer!